-The city reminds non-residentially zoned property owners or occupants that snow and ice that has accumulated on the adjacent public sidewalk.
+Property owners and/or occupants are responsible for removing/treating snow and ice on the adjacent public sidewalk.
 Snow and ice which has accumulated prior to 6:00 a.m. must be removed by noon.
-Immediately after the accumulation of ice on such a sidewalk, it must be treated with sand, salt or other substance to prevent it from being slippery.
+Sidewalks must be also be treated with sand, salt or other substance to prevent it from becoming slippery.

 Within 24 hours after the end of each accumulation of snow greater than 1 inch, the owner of every residentially zoned property must remove the accumulation from the adjacent public sidewalk and ramps leading to a crosswalk.
 Ice must be treated as mentioned above and removed within 24 hours after formation.
 Snow or ice can't be moved onto to public street, it must be placed on the extension, lawn or other portion of the property.

 Beginning the first week of December, the city provides residents and/or property owners with one, five-gallon bucket's worth of sand and salt mixture, per visit at the maintenance yard located at 721 N. Main.
 The mixture pile is to the right of the drive before the gate and those picking up should use their own shovel and bucket and plan to load the material themselves.
 Please, no contractors, even if servicing sidewalks.

 What if a sidewalk isn't cleared of snow or ice?